dsfsi/simcse/README.md

 ### Usage

-Download the model into a directory or 🤗 [huggingface](https://huggingface.co/dsfsi/simcse-dna) then run the following code to get the sentence embeddings:
+Run the following code to get the sentence embeddings:

 ```python